CloudMile/kubernetes-lab-basic/lab-07.md

 Output

 ```
-✅  metrics-server was successfully enabled
+🌟  The 'metrics-server' addon is enabled
 ```

 Confirm the metrics-server pod is running